 For skincare and haircare, try switching using a gentle, natural solution.
-Shampoos, conditioners, and body lotions often harbour dyes and fragrances that can cause reactions.
-Next time you’re at the store, look for natural alternative that are labelled fragrance-free.
+Shampoos, conditioners, and body lotions often contain dyes and fragrances that can cause reactions.
+Next time you’re at the store, look for natural alternatives that are labelled fragrance-free.

 Talk to Your Chemist

 Did you know that there are over-the-counter products that may help ease your allergies?
 Next time you’re at the chemist, consider talking to them about different things you can use to reduce allergy symptoms.

 ✔ Sinus rinses: For people with sinus symptoms, a saline wash is a cheap and effective natural allergy remedy.
 Check your local chemist for saline rinses or a reusable Neti pot.
 A gentle saline wash helps to not only remove built-up mucus, but also cleans out the sinuses of any allergen particles.